MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 >
 > &#x2714; Track the revision history of Q&As.
 >
-> &#x2714; Configure an answer with additional details to display as an [adaptive card](../task-modules-and-cards/cards/cards-reference.md#adaptive-card).
+> &#x2714; Configure an answer with additional details to display as an [Adaptive Card](../task-modules-and-cards/cards/cards-reference.md#adaptive-card).
 >
 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2)